codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * del Loss / del x_i = p_i ((t-y_i)^2 - Loss)
       * This gradient will increase p_i for all experts that produce below avg SE
       * This is what causes specialization.
-  * There's a better cost fn though.
+  * There's a better cost function though.
 * **A better cost function for mixtures of experts (Jacobs, Jordan, Nowlan & Hinton, 1991)**
   * Think of each expert as making a prediction that is a Gaussian distribution around its output (with variance 1)
   * Think of the manager as deciding on a scale for each of these Gaussians.
-The scale is called a "mixing proportion". e.g {0.4 0.6}
+The scale is called a "mixing proportion" e.g {0.4 0.6} or a "mixing rate"
   * Maximize the log probability of the target value under this mixture [FWC - sum] of Gaussians model (i.e. the sum of the two scaled Gaussians).
   * \<P of target val on case c given Mixture of Experts\> =
     * sum_i[ \<mixing proportion i for case c, p_ic\> exp(-0.5(t_c-y_ic)^2) / \<normalization term for Gaussian w/ sig^2=1, sqrt(2pi)\> ]